Bernadette Soubirous: Description of the vision

-As happened later with the 1917 apparitions of Fatima in Portugal, the primordial description of the entity made by Bernadette Soubirous was gradually modified to fit the more familiar Marian iconography images.
-In the seer's account, the apparition was a small figure, a young girl (a "jeune fille"), who looked like a twelve years old child, who was later transformed by interpreters into a "lady" of fifteen or even twenty years of age.
-The commissioned statue by Joseph Fabisch also failed to capture the extreme beauty and youth of the apparition, and Bernadette commented: "too big, too old".
+As happened later with the 1917 Marian apparitions of Fatima in Portugal, the primordial description of the entity made by Bernadette Soubirous was gradually modified to fit the more familiar Marian iconography images.
+In the seer's account, the apparition was a small figure, a young girl (a "jeune fille"), who looked like a twelve-year-old child, who was later transformed by interpreters into a "lady" of fifteen or even twenty years of age.
+The commissioned statue by Joseph-Hugues Fabisch also failed to capture the extreme beauty and youth of the apparition, and Bernadette commented: "too big, too old".

 Results of the visions

 After investigation, Catholic Church authorities confirmed the authenticity of the apparitions in 1862.
-In the 160 years since Soubirous dug up the spring, 70 cures have been verified by the Lourdes Medical Bureau as "inexplicable" – after what the Catholic Church claims are "extremely rigorous scientific and medical examinations" that failed to find any other explanation.
+In the 160 years since Soubirous dug up the spring, 72 cures have been verified by the Lourdes Medical Bureau as "inexplicable" – after what the Catholic Church claims are "extremely rigorous scientific and medical examinations" that failed to find any other explanation.
 The Lourdes Commission that examined Bernadette after the visions ran an intensive analysis on the water and found that, while it had a high mineral content, it contained nothing out of the ordinary that would account for the cures attributed to it.
 Bernadette said that it was faith and prayer that cured the sick: "One must have faith and pray; the water will have no virtue without faith".

 Soubirous's request to the local priest to build a chapel at the site of her visions eventually gave rise to a number of chapels and churches at Lourdes.
 The Sanctuary of Our Lady of Lourdes is now one of the major Catholic pilgrimage sites in the world.
 One of the churches built at the site, the Basilica of St. Pius X, can accommodate 25,000 people and was dedicated by the future Pope John XXIII when he was the Papal Nuncio to France.
 In 2013, 715,000 and in 2016, 570,000 pilgrims attended pilgrimage events.